servalproject/serval_chat/README.md

     ndk.dir={PATH}/Sdk/ndk-bundle
     sdk.dir={PATH}/Sdk

+Libsodium may not build itself for the required architectures automatically due to no changes in the repo, fix it by running the 4 following scripts from /app/src/main/jni/libsodium/;

+    $ /app/src/main/jni/libsodium/dist-build/android-armv7-a.sh
+    $ /app/src/main/jni/libsodium/dist-build/android-armv8-a.sh
+    $ /app/src/main/jni/libsodium/dist-build/android-x86.sh
+    $ /app/src/main/jni/libsodium/dist-build/android-x86_64.sh

 Building a debug APK from the command line should then be as simple as the following;

     $ ./gradlew assembleDebug

+Building a release APK (signed) from the command line (A popup will appear during the build to enter the keystore password and the key password);

+    $ ./gradlew assembleRelease -Prelease.key.store="PATH TO KEYSTORE FILE" -Prelease.key.alias="KEY ALIAS"

 Development is primarily performed on a linux OS.
 While it should be possible to compile the native code components on a windows system, no attempt has yet been made to achieve this, and limited support will be provided.